• Homepage

 Zelle Transfer Limits Overview

-• Transactional Limits: The maximum amount for a single payment, inclusive of fees, is capped by the bank.
+• Transactional Limits: The maximum amount for a single payment, including fees.

-• Daily Limits: The total sum of transactions an account holder can make within a 24-hour period is restricted.
+• Daily Limits: The total sum of transactions an account holder can make within a 24-hour period.

-Practically every financial institution enforces its own US bank Zelle limits.
-At the same time, not all providers collaborate with this digital payments network.
+Practically every financial institution has its own Zelle transaction limit.
+Meanwhile, some providers do not collaborate with this digital payments network at all.
 Here’s a breakdown of daily and monthly limits across notable US banks:

 Bank